awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 To revoke usage for stored procedures, first revoke usage from PUBLIC\.
 Then grant usage on `plpgsql` only to the specific users or groups permitted to create stored procedures\.
 For more information, see [Security and privileges for stored procedures ](stored-procedure-security-and-privileges.md)\.

 FOR \{ ALL \| COPY \| UNLOAD \| EXTERNAL FUNCTION \| CREATE MODEL \} \[, \.\.\.\]  <a name="revoke-for"></a>
-Specifes the SQL command for which the privilege is revoked\.
-You can specify ALL to revoke the privilege on the COPY, UNLOAD, EXTERNAL FUNCTION, and CREATE MODEL statements\.
-This clause applies only to revoking the ASSUMEROLE privilege\.
+Specifes the SQL command for which the permission is revoked\.
+You can specify ALL to revoke the permission on the COPY, UNLOAD, EXTERNAL FUNCTION, and CREATE MODEL statements\.
+This clause applies only to revoking the ASSUMEROLE permission\.

 ALTER
-Revokes the ALTER privilege for users or user groups that allows those that don't own a datashare to alter the datashare\.
-This privilege is required to add or remove objects from a datashare, or to set the property PUBLICACCESSIBLE\.
+Revokes the ALTER permission for users or user groups that allows those that don't own a datashare to alter the datashare\.
+This permission is required to add or remove objects from a datashare, or to set the property PUBLICACCESSIBLE\.
 For more information, see [ALTER DATASHARE](r_ALTER_DATASHARE.md)\.

 SHARE
-Revokes privileges for users and user groups to add consumers to a datashare\.
-Revoking this privilege is required to stop the particular consumer  from accessing the datashare from its clusters\.
+Revokes permissions for users and user groups to add consumers to a datashare\.
+Revoking this permissionis required to stop the particular consumer  from accessing the datashare from its clusters\.

 ON DATASHARE *datashare\_name *
-Grants the specified privileges on the referenced datashare\.
+Grants the specified permissions on the referenced datashare\.

 FROM username
-Indicates the user losing the privileges\.
+Indicates the user losing the permissions\.

 FROM GROUP *group\_name*
-Indicates the user group losing the privileges\.
+Indicates the user group losing the permissions\.

 WITH GRANT OPTION
-Indicates that the user losing the privileges can in turn revoke the same privileges for others\.
+Indicates that the user losing the permissions can in turn revoke the same permissions for others\.
 You can't revoke WITH GRANT OPTION for a group or for PUBLIC\.

 USAGE
 When USAGE is revoked for a consumer account or namespace within the same account, the specified consumer account or namespace within an account can't access the datashare and the objects of the datashare in read\-only fashion\.
-Revoking the USAGE privilege revokes the access to a datashare from consumers\.
+Revoking the USAGE permission revokes the access to a datashare from consumers\.

 FROM NAMESPACE 'clusternamespace GUID'
-Indicates the namespace in the same account that has consumers losing the privileges to the datashare\.
+Indicates the namespace in the same account that has consumers losing the permissions to the datashare\.
 Namespaces use a 128\-bit alphanumeric globally unique identifier \(GUID\)\.

 FROM ACCOUNT 'accountnumber' \[ VIA DATA CATALOG \]
-Indicates the account number of another account that has the consumers losing the privileges to the datashare\.
+Indicates the account number of another account that has the consumers losing the permissions to the datashare\.
 Specifying ‘VIA DATA CATALOG’ indicates that you are revoking usage of the datashare from a Lake Formation account\.
 Omitting the account number means that you're revoking from the account that owns the cluster\.

 ON DATABASE *shared\_database\_name> \[, \.\.\.\]*   <a name="revoke-datashare"></a>
-Revokes the specified usage privileges on the specified database that was created in the specified datashare\.
+Revokes the specified usage permissions on the specified database that was created in the specified datashare\.

 ON SCHEMA* shared\_schema*   <a name="revoke-datashare"></a>
-Revokes the specified privileges on the specified schema that was created in the specified datashare\.
+Revokes the specified permissions on the specified schema that was created in the specified datashare\.

 CREATE MODEL
-Revokes the CREATE MODEL privilege to create machine learning models in the specified database\.
+Revokes the CREATE MODEL permission to create machine learning models in the specified database\.

 ON MODEL *model\_name*
-Revokes the EXECUTE privilege for a specific model\.
+Revokes the EXECUTE permission for a specific model\.

 \[ ADMIN OPTION FOR \] \{ role \} \[, \.\.\.\]
 The role that you revoke from a specified user that has the WITH ADMIN OPTION\.

 FROM \{ role \} \[, \.\.\.\]
 The role that you revoke the specified role from\.

+## Usage notes<a name="r_REVOKE-usage-notes-link"></a>

+To learn more about the usage notes for REVOKE, see [Usage notes](r_REVOKE-usage-notes.md)\.

+## Examples<a name="r_REVOKE-examples-link"></a>

+For examples of how to use REVOKE, see [Examples](r_REVOKE-examples.md)\.